JuditKaramazov/karamaBlog/content/articles/2023-12-27-doodles-and-other-meltdowns/index.md

 1. **Framework & Language**

    - **karamaBlog** is built as a statically exported site using Astro and TypeScript.
 The vast majority of components are either Astro components or native Web Components, with some React ones loaded client-side.
+This combination offers the best of both worlds: the speed and efficiency of Astro for static site generation, the type safety and developer-friendly features of TypeScript, and the dynamic interactivity and reusable components provided by React.
 Highly recommended.

 2. **Styles**